darivuki/CVSGraph/README.md

 - Open CMD in solution root folder and `dotnet restore`.
 Run `dotnet build` after that.
 This should take care of compiling all C# projects.

-- Navigate into WebClient and exeute `npm install` (this will take some time since Angular CLI has been added as a dev dependency).
+- Navigate into WebClient and execute `npm install` (this will take some time since Angular CLI has been added as a dev dependency).

 - Run `npm run build` after that to package up client side files.